Heath announces he won't run for new term as State Senator

 Senate District 31 covers Polk County, Haralson County and part of Paulding County.

-Heath was first elected to office in 2004, and began to serve in 2005.
-He served a two-year term as a State Representative as well prior to his election to the State Senate.
-He currently serves as a member of the Finance and Judiciary committees, and chairs the Government Oversight committee.
-He's Vice Chair of the Natural Resources and Environment committee as well and an ex-oficio member of the Agriculture and Consumer Affairs committee.
+Heath currently serves as a member of the Finance and Judiciary committees and chairs the Government Oversight committee.
+He's vice chair of the Natural Resources and Environment committee as well and an ex-officio member of the Agriculture and Consumer Affairs committee.

 Much of the opening day business surrounded honors for Rep. Jay Powell of Camilla who died unexpectedly at 67 in November, and the late Sen. Greg Kirk of Americus, who died in December after a battle with cancer.